ManicJamie/speedruncompy/README.md

 - pagination breaks at 10,000 items on all endpoints
 - some endpoints are completely broken (notably run verification)
-- some endpoints are in a degraded state (/leaderboards position) However, V2 is poor for some specific tasks; since it can only fetch one category at a time, indexing all runs in a game (or site-wide) is slow.
-Rate limits are also less simple,undocumented & vary between endpoints.
+- some endpoints are in a degraded state (/leaderboards position)

+However, V2 is poor for some specific tasks; since it can only fetch one category at a time, indexing all runs in a game (or site-wide) is slow.
+Rate limits are also less simple, undocumented & vary between endpoints.

 ## Omissions
 Admin-only endpoints will not be added due to lack of testability and usability.
 These include: